dbustard/robot-test/README.md

 # ROBOT TEST

-A simple robot that can move on a board board position 0,0 starts at SOUTH-WEST (bottom-left);
+A simple robot that can move on a board. board position 0,0 starts at SOUTH-WEST (bottom-left);

     +---+---+---+---+---+